fclorenzo/pkreborn-access/README.md

 Confirmed working with game version 19.6.

-I will always try to keep the mods updated to work with the latest game version, feedback about your experience is welcome and encouraged!
+I will always try to keep the mods updated to work with the latest game versions, and feedback about your experience is welcome and encouraged!

 ## Contents